Sberm/howard-chu-www/README.md

 pip install -r requirements.txt sh auto-build-setup.sh
 ```
-A service file `/etc/systemd/system/howard-chu-www.service` will be written, using `sudo systemctl stop howard-chu-www` to stop it, and `sudo systemctl status howard-chu-www` to check the running status.
+A service file `/etc/systemd/system/howard-chu-www.service` will be written, use `sudo systemctl stop howard-chu-www` to stop it, and `sudo systemctl status howard-chu-www` to check the running status.